County of Santa Barbara

 contractor Marcon Engineering, Inc. (an outside vendor) in the amount of $1,829,840.18; and

-and not a project under the California Environmental Quality Act (CEQA) pursuant to Section
+government, and not a project under the California Environmental Quality Act (CEQA)

 BOARD OF SUPERVISORS